Image ALT Attributes

 And the fact that ALT attributes are NOT as important for SEO as the use of keywords in image file names.

-TITLE attribute adds NO VALUE to SEO.
+Title attribute probably adds no value to SEO.

-ALT attribute adds SOME VALUE to SEO.
+ALT attribute may add some value to SEO.

 Read more: How to reduce Bounce Rates.